 In plants, transcriptional silencing via RNA-directed DNA methylation is mediated by 24-nucleotide siRNAs, resulting in cytosine methylation at asymmetric CHH sites.
 However, DNA methylation can be maintained independently of RNA interference (RNAi) by replication-dependent DNA methyltransferases and can lead to transgenerational inheritance.

 Epigenetic changes are reversible, making them amenable to environmental as well as developmental modulation, and germline reprogramming must erase these epigenetic marks without losing control of TEs.
 We have previously proposed that controlled germline transposon activity in pollen can first reveal and then silence TEs via reprogramming and RNAi.
 A similar mechanism has since been proposed in early seed development.
 Reprogramming in animals may have the same function, as transposons in the germline are expressed and processed into small RNAs that can influence DNA methylation.
-Imprinting, hybrid lethality, and epigenetic inheritance are potential outcomes in the next generation.
+Imprinting, paramutation and epigenetic inheritance are potential outcomes in the next generation.

 Heterochromatin Reprogramming with Small RNA in Pollen

-Following meiosis, haploid microspores undergo two rounds of mitosis, first giving rise to the vegetative nucleus (VN) and then to two sperm cells.
+Following meiosis, haploid microspores undergo two rounds of mitosis, first giving rise to the vegetative nucleus (VN) and then to two sperm cells (Figure 1).
 The VN supports growth of the pollen tube, while the sperm cells fuse with the egg and central cells during fertilization, initiating the development of the embryo and endosperm, respectively.
 We found that TEs are derepressed in the VN and generate pollen-specific, "epigenetically activated" 21-nt siRNAs (easiRNAs) that subsequently accumulate in the sperm cells.
 Thus active transposons are "unmasked" in the VN via the production of small RNAs, which find their way into sperm.

-Epigenetically Activated Small RNA and the Plant Genome
+Epigenetics and the Plant Genome